Kenji Waki: Titles and other championships

 Waki has yet to appear in a major title match, but he has won three non-title championships during his career.
 He won the Young Lions Tournament once (1983), and the Quick Play Young Professionals Tournament twice (1984 and 1985).

 Awards and honors

 Waki received the JSA's "25 Years Service Award" in recognition of being an active professional for twenty-five years in 2004, and the "Shogi Honor Award" in recognition of winning 600 official games as a professional in 2015.
 He also received the Japan Shogi Association's “Masuda Special Prize” Annual Shogi Award for the 2019–2020 shogi year.

 JSA director

 Waki was selected to be the senior managing director of the Japan Shogi Association's board of directors for a two-year term at the association's 70th General Meeting on June 7, 2019, and re-elected to additional two-year terms in June 2021, June 2023 and June 2025.

+Waki stated he intended to finish out the remainder of his two-year term as JSA managing director (until June 2027) even though he retired from active play in May 2026.